 Traditions of Resistance Through Song & Struggle

-- to advance, support and develop the appreciation of the art and science of music in all its aspects, including through the presentation of concerts and the production of both recorded and written music;
+- Advance, support and develop the appreciation of the art and science of music in all its aspects, including through the presentation of concerts and the production of both recorded and written music.

-- to promote, present and preserve the traditional and multi-cultural music and song of the United Kingdom;
+- Promote, present and preserve the traditional and multicultural music and song of the United Kingdom.

-- to promote equality, justice and diversity through music, focusing on indigenous people, asylum seekers and refuges, disabled people and the homeless; and on gender rights, sexual equality, freedom from violence and the right to practise religion without bigotry or exclusion;
+- Promote equality, justice and diversity through music, focusing on indigenous people, asylum seekers and refuges, disabled people and the homeless; and on gender rights, sexual equality, freedom from violence and the right to practise religion without bigotry or exclusion.

-- to promote harmony and the lessening of conflict between races, religions and belief systems through music.
+- Promote harmony and the lessening of conflict between races, religions and belief systems through music.

 Alastair McDonald, firmly regarded as one of Scotland's leading musical minstrels, is starring in a musical tribute to his friend and mentor Morris Blythman (1919-1981), aka the poet and songwriter ‘Thurso Berwick’, at the Scottish [...]